kyaiooiayk/SQL-Notes/README.md

 ## How to practice
 - [www.w3schools.com](https://www.w3schools.com/sql/default.asp) has some very nice tutorials where you can also try out your code in an interpreter running on their web browser.
+- [leetcode](https://leetcode.com/) also allows you to try out some problem directly on your browser.
+***

+## How many versions exhist?
+- MySQL is an open-source database.
+- Oracle SQL is not open-source.
 ***

 ## Other resources